Tony Thurmond: Select committees

-2016 California State Assembly

 State Superintendent

 On April 3, 2017, Thurmond launched his campaign for State Superintendent, choosing not to run for re-election for his seat in the State Assembly.
 His campaign was supported by California's teachers' unions.
 He won the November 2018 election, beating opponent Marshall Tuck, a Democrat and charter school advocate.

 On December 11, 2021, Politico reported that Thurmond had been instrumental in the July 2020 hiring of longtime associate Daniel Lee, "a psychologist, life coach and self-help author", for the position of "superintendent of equity" for the California Department of Education (CDE).
 Politico reported that the hiring of Lee, a Philadelphia resident up to when the report was published, appeared to violate California's residency requirement for state employees, which allows for few exceptions.
 The position was never posted publicly, having been initially funded by part of a $700,000 grant by the Hewlett Foundation through the CDE's nonprofit affiliate "Californians Dedicated to Education Foundation" before being funded by California taxpayers, and paid up to a $179,832 salary; the report said Lee's resume showed no prior experience in California or relationships with school districts in the state.
 On December 14, 2021, Lee resigned from the position.

+2026 California gubernatorial campaign

+On September 26, 2023, Thurmond announced via Twitter his intention to run for governor of California in 2026.

 Personal life

+Thurmond was introduced to Judaism by his cousins who practiced Hebrew Pentecostalism, and he maintains a connection to Jewish practice and community, guided by Rabbi Rebekah Stern of Congregation Beth El in Berkeley, California.
+He describes himself as "a convert who’s never been through a formal conversion," and his Jewish identity informs his public service, including his work on Holocaust education and fighting antisemitism in California schools.

 Thurmond lives in Richmond, California.
 He has two daughters.